CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

 Basically, Denoiser serves to produce a smoother results for path-traced image even under fewer samples.
 Here we manage to implement the guided filtering which not only smooth the noise but also keep the edge intact.

-Different from [Guided filtering](http://kaiminghe.com/eccv10/) (ECCV2010) which only takes semantic mask or itself as guidance(only one).  this paper takes `normal, color and position` as guidance to filter the image.
+Different from [Guided image filtering](http://kaiminghe.com/eccv10/) (ECCV2010) which only takes semantic mask or itself as guidance(only one).  this paper takes `normal, color and position` as guidance to filter the image.

 ![](img/pipeline.svg)